hapostgres/pg_auto_failover/docs/quickstart.rst

        --address-prefixes 10.0.1.0/24 \
        --network-security-group ha-demo-nsg

-Finally add three virtual machines (ha-demo-a, ha-demo-b, and ha-demo-monitor).
+Finally add four virtual machines (ha-demo-a, ha-demo-b, ha-demo-monitor, and ha-demo-app).
+For speed we background the ``az vm create`` processes and run them in parallel:

 .. code-block:: bash